 Does the facility have special accreditation to operate?

-Physical rehabilitation facilities may be accredited by two nationally-known and industry-recognized bodies: the Commission on Accreditation of Rehabilitation Facilities (CARF) and the Joint Commission.
+Physical rehabilitation facilities may be accredited by nationally-known and industry-recognized bodies: the Commission on Accreditation of Rehabilitation Facilities (CARF) and Center for Improvement in Healthcare Quality (CHIQ).

-Both are independent organizations which accredit facilities and serve as quality control in the hospital and rehabilitation industries by sending trained teams to survey and evaluate a facility’s programs against national standards of excellence.
-The best facilities are accredited by both CARF and Joint Commission.
+All three are independent organizations which accredit facilities and serve as quality control in the hospital and rehabilitation industries by sending trained teams to survey and evaluate a facility’s programs against national standards of excellence.